S-07896

 Plain Language

-AI tools are categorically prohibited from denying, delaying, or modifying healthcare services based in whole or in part on medical necessity.
-Every medical necessity determination must be made by a licensed physician or a licensed healthcare professional who is competent to evaluate the specific clinical issues at hand.
-That human reviewer must consider the requesting provider's recommendation, the enrollee's medical history, and the enrollee's individual clinical circumstances.
-This is an absolute prohibition — the AI tool cannot make the final determination regardless of any safeguards applied under subdivision 1.
+AI tools may not deny, delay, or modify health care services based on medical necessity — that determination must be made exclusively by a licensed physician or a licensed health care professional competent in the relevant clinical specialty.
+The human clinician must review and consider the requesting provider's recommendation, the enrollee's medical history, and individual clinical circumstances.
+This is an absolute prohibition on AI-driven adverse determinations; the AI tool cannot serve as even a partial basis for a medical necessity denial.

 Statutory Text